Gene Therapy for Propionic Acidemia

-Since there is currently no cure for PA, this project is testing gene therapy to correct this disease using adenoviral and adeno-associated virus vectors.
-This project involves vector detargeting and re-targeting and stealthing the viruses from the immune system.
+Since there is currently no cure for PA, for this project, the Virology, Vector and Vaccine Engineering Lab is testing gene therapy to correct this disease using adenoviral and adeno-associated virus vectors.
+This project involves vector detargeting and retargeting and stealthing the viruses from the immune system.